Table of Contents

 F-14 Crash on I-15

-As the new squadron Safety Officer - and designated aircraft accident investigator - I immediately rushed from home to the squadron.
+As the new squadron Safety Officer - and designated aircraft accident investigator - and although on an official leave of absence, I immediately rushed from home to the squadron.
 Making sure the required "immediate" to higher command reports were in process at the squadron office, I quickly proceeded out to the crash site on the I-15 freeway, just short of the runways.

 Two weeks later, we left home and families for another eight months in WestPac and the Indian Ocean.
 We had to conclude the accident investigation and mishap report at sea.